datalad-handbook/book/docs/intro/datasets.rst

 saved to the dataset, any changes done to these data files can be saved to the history.

-.. admonition:: Note for git users:
+.. admonition:: Note for Git users

    Creation of datasets relies on the ``git init`` and ``git annex init`` commands.

 As already shown, already existing datalad dataset can be simply installed from a url or path, or from the datalad open-data collection.